Alfresco/docs-alfresco/search-services/1.4/config/index.md

 ## Configure using the Admin Console

 The topic describes the properties for configuring the Solr 6 search service.
+> **Note:** This feature is only available when you are using Alfresco Content Services Enterprise.

 1. Open the Admin Console.
 For more information, see [Launching the Admin Console LINK LINK](https://docs.alfresco.com/6.1/tasks/adminconsole-open.html).